ethereum/devp2p/caps/les.md

 incentive to) behave nicely and not send requests too quickly in the first place (and then possibly timeout and resend while the server is still working on them).
 They could also distribute requests better between multiple servers they are connected to.
-And if clients can do this, servers can expect them to do this and drop them instantly if they break the flow control rules.
+And if clients can do this, servers can expect them to do this and throttle or drop them if they break the flow control rules.

 ### The Model